The Goin’ data principles

 Goin’ uses end-to-end encryption of data, zero-knowledge as a design principle and anonymised data processes.
 The processing will always contain aggregated data.
 This means that nobody but Goin’ can read the data files and that data can never be connected to an individual person once it has to be shared.

 Goin’ does not sell data to third parties.
-Goin’ could share fully anonymised information with universities and corporates to help their community.
+Goin’ could share fully anonymised information with universities to help their community.
 To give an example: it could be the case that the Goin’ team recognises that a lot of Spanish students struggle with opening a bank account.
 Goin’ could advice the university that they should make a separate information page for opening a bank account.

 Goin’ does not enrich data with external data unless a user logs in via Facebook, Google or Apple.
 In that case, Goin’ collects a users’ name, age and picture.
 However, this information will also be collected when a user registers via the regular way.
 When a user registers via Facebook, Google or Apple, explicit consent will be asked by Goin’ to the user.

 Goin’ has an individual responsible for the ethical management of data of students.
 Before every update will be pushed towards the public, this individual should give explicit permission for the update.
 This person should always ask himself the following question: “Is this something students benefit from?”.
 The individual will also take care of writing user data ethics guidelines aiming to prevent undesired and inappropriate behaviour towards groups or individuals on the platform.
 The processing of data is audited by an independent third party every 3 months.
 When entering into a contract with other parties, we will always explicitly require to respect our data principles in order to defend the users of Goin’.